Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in East Ipswich, placing the area among the bottom 25% of areas assessed nationally

-East Ipswich has approximately 488 people per dwelling approval, reflecting its established status.
-Population forecasts indicate it will gain around 477 residents by 2041, according to the latest AreaSearch quarterly estimate.
-If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and supporting price growth.
+Population forecasts indicate East Ipswich will gain 475 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development